 Today, fitness has helped me find balance, self-confidence, and strength (both physically and mentally!).
 And I want to give all of you this gift as well!
 I want to dedicate my life to helping others dealing with any sort of self-hate or dissatisfaction find health and happiness.

 There are plenty of blogs, articles, books, and celebrities out there that will tell you how to tone up, cleanse, or lose weight.
 However, it all sends the same message – you are not good enough.
 That’s what Life in Spandex is here to change!
 I am here prepared to yell it, loudly, until you fully understand – you are beautiful, you are strong, and you are perfectly imperfect!
 I am not here to tell you you should fit any sort of mold.
 Fitness and health are not a one size fits all journey!
 You do not need to look a certain way to be considered beautiful.
 What this blog will do is help you feel your best every day by giving you all my easy (and free!) recipes that will help fuel your body for my fun and challenging workouts.
 This combination will leave you feeling energized, looking your best (you’ll be amazed at how your skin will glow!), and loving yourself more than you could’ve imagined.
 Want to take your fitness journey up a notch?
-Sign up for my online, customized, one-on-one workout plans and nutrition guidelines!
+Enter your email below to receive your FREE 5-Day Metabolism Jumpstart Plan.

 Health and happiness,